The ENVISAGE network has grown to include four programs described below.

 ENVISAGE-Families is an online program for families new to parenting a child with a neurodevelopmental disability.
 This five-week program draws together contemporary ideas in childhood disability that focus on promoting family and child strengths and development.
 The program aims to improve family wellbeing and confidence by addressing the unique parenting challenges that can occur when a child is diagnosed with a neurodevelopmental disability.

 Our pilot study (Phase 4) examined the effect of supporting parents through ENVISAGE-Families and demonstrated positive impacts on caregiver empowerment, parenting sense of competence, family functioning and physical well-being.
-Plans are underway to evaluate the impact of ENVISAGE-Families in a randomised controlled trial.
+Evaluation of ENVISAGE-Families in a randomised controlled trial is in progress.

 ENVISAGE-Families research has been funded by

 ENVISAGE-First Peoples is a translation of ENVISAGE-Families for First Peoples.
-Undertaken in partnership with Aboriginal and Torres Strait Islander peoples, we are co-creating a culturally safe program to support caregivers, families and communities raising Aboriginal or Torres Strait Islander children with developmental concerns or disabilities.
+Undertaken in partnership with Aboriginal and Torres Strait Islander peoples, ENVISAGE-First Peoples is a culturally safe and appropriate program to support caregivers, families and communities raising Aboriginal or Torres Strait Islander children with developmental concerns or disabilities.

 ENVISAGE-First Peoples Phases 1 to 3, have been funded by